-The scholarship will be awarded the first academic year and will be automatically extended to the second academic year, subject to the students' successful completion of year 1.
-Students will need not reapply for scholarship in their second year.
+The scholarship will be awarded in the first academic year and will be automatically extended to the second academic year, subject to the students' successful completion of year 1.
+Students will not need to reapply for a scholarship in their second year.

 Included in the scholarship:

-Tuition fees for two academic years for the European-focused International Baccalaureate Programme at New School located in Tbilisi, Georgia
+Tuition fees for academic year 2021/2022 for the European focused International Baccalaureate Programme at the New School located in Tbilisi, Georgia.

 Boarding in Tbilisi, Georgia, including meals.
-Students will be accommodated in boarding facilities.
-The high quality and safety standards already adopted at New School premises will be maintained
+Students will be accommodated in the on-campus dormitory at New School premises.

-Round trips between Tbilisi and family residence, during annual school breaks
+Round trips between Tbilisi and family residence, during school breaks.

 Allowance for local transportation, accessible to each student on a personal debit card of the Bank of Georgia.